AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

    See a summary of how that specific variant performs—guidelines that pass brand validation and those that need review—when checked against your brand.

-1. To get the details of the sections and guidelines that need improvement, click **[!UICONTROL Review]** _or_ click the Brand validation icon in top menu bar to open the _Brand validation panel_.
+1. To get the details of the sections and guidelines that need improvement, click **[!UICONTROL Review]** _or_ the Brand validation icon in top menu bar to open the _Brand validation panel_.

    See all sections and brand guidelines that need your attention.
 The section highlighted in the panel corresponds to the section highlighted in the generated variant in the Canvas.